fak1337/pentia_reactnative_learning_tasks/React-Native/Task2/README.md

 Build a Simple UI for the To-Do app

-Objective: Practise using core components and custom components to build a simple UI.\
+Objective: Practise using core components and custom components to build a simple UI.

 > Some steps i will go into details and make the code for you and others you have to make it yourself.

-## Step 1: Building the UI
+## Step 1: Building the basic UI
 For a simple To-Do app we will need a header, input field, button and a list of tasks.\
 In this step we wont be using custom components or a FlatList component.\
 In the begining i will be explaining step by step whats going on, until you get more and more familiere with the basic components and styles.